10 years later, Costa Concordia disaster vivid for survivors - NewsBreak

 10 years later, Costa Concordia disaster vivid for survivors

-Ten years may have passed since the Costa Concordia cruise ship slammed into a reef and capsized off this Tuscan island.
-But for the passengers on board and the residents who welcomed them ashore, the memories of that harrowing, freezing night remain minute-to-minute vivid.
+GIGLIO, Italy (AP) — Ten years have passed since the Costa Concordia cruise ship slammed into a reef and capsized off the Tuscan island of Giglio.
+But for the passengers on board and the residents who welcomed them ashore, the memories of that harrowing, freezing night remain vividly etched into their minds.

-The dinner plates that flew off the tables when the hull first slammed into the rocks.
-The blackout after the ship's engine room flooded and generators failed.
-The final mad scramble to evacuate the listing liner and then then the extraordinary generosity of Giglio islanders who offered shoes, sweatshirts and shelter until the sun rose and passengers were ferried to the mainland.

-Italy on Thursday is marking the 10th anniversary of the Concordia disaster with a daylong commemoration that will end with a candlelit vigil near the moment the ship hit the reef: 9:45 p.m. on Jan.
-13, 2012.
-The events will honor the 32 people who died that night, the 4,200 survivors, but also the residents of Giglio who took in passengers and crew and then lived with the Concordia carcass for another two years until it was righted and hauled away for scrap.

 “I always said this will not define me, but you have no choice,” Ananias said in an interview from her home in Los Angeles, Calif.
 “We all suffer from PTSD.
 We had a lot of guilt that we survived and 32 other people died.”